LogoLogo

 This page describes the database kept by the Duplicati Server

 The database file is by default located in a folder that belongs to the user account running it.
-See the section on the database location for details on where this is and how to change it.
+See the section on the for details on where this is and how to change it.

 Securing the database